CiscoDevNet/terraform-provider-mso/website/docs/d/tenant_policies_dhcp_relay_policy.html.markdown

 ## Attribute Reference ##

+* `id` - (Read-Only) The unique identifier of the DHCP relay policy in the template.
 * `uuid` - (Read-Only) The UUID of the DHCP relay policy.
 * `description` - (Read-Only) The description of the DHCP relay policy.
 * `providers` - (Read-Only) A list of providers for the DHCP relay policy.